NDAA09023U Advanced Algorithms and Data Structures (AADS)

 MSc Programme in Computer Science

 Algorithms is about finding scalable solutions to computational problems, and the reliance is only increasing as we enter the world of Big Data.
 We want algorithms that solve problems efficiently relative to the input size.
 Exponential time is hopeless.
 We generally want polynomial time, and for large problems we need linear time.
 Sometimes we employ data structures that represent the input so that queries about it can be answered very efficiently.
 In this mandatory course, we will study the list of algorithmic topics below.
-Some of these topics are covered in more depth in more specialized elective courses.
+Some of these topics are covered in more depth in more specialised elective courses.

 - Graph algorithms such as max flow.

-- Data structures such as Fibonacci heaps.
+- Data structures such as van Emde Boas Trees.

 - Approximation algorithms.

-- Randomized algorithms.
+- Randomised algorithms.

 - Computational geometry.

-- Linear programming and optimization.
+- Linear programming and optimisation.

-- Explain and use basic randomized algorithms.
+- Explain and use basic randomised algorithms.

 - Explain and use algorithms for different abstract domains such as graphs and geometry.